 Group health plans

 Group health plans cover a group of people, usually employees of the same company, and often their dependents.
-In general, employers must offer health coverage to full-time employees.
-Some employers pay part of employee health care premiums, which are the monthly payments for coverage.
+Some employers pay part of employee health care premiums, which are the monthly payments required to continue coverage.

 Individual health plans